 Of course, mixed-breed felines can appear grey as well.
 However, in this article, we’ll be looking at purebred cats that commonly come in a grey color.
 Some of these cat breeds are very common, such as the British Shorthair.
 Others are relatively rare and difficult to find unless you’re in a specific geographical area.

-The 11 Types of Grey Cat Breeds
+The 11 Grey Cat Breeds

 1. American Shorthair Cat